 What is a VPN and why do you need one?

 VPN stands for virtual private network.
 The key word is private.
 A typical Internet connection (especially through a fixed IP address) can easily be exploited to locate the device used to connect to the Internet.
 That’s because a standard unencrypted connection gives your device a public IP address that’s easy to geolocate and track.
+Nowadays people use VPNs for various reasons: streaming, chatting, or reaching restricted sites, and there are even dedicated VPN services for different apps and programs like Opera, Chrome or Safari.

 A safe VPN for Android connects you to an external server, masking your true IP address and effectively fooling someone into thinking you’re connecting from a completely different location.
 In addition to safeguarding your private data while you’re browsing the Internet, it also allows you to bypass geo-blocked content.
 For example, using a VPN app can give you access to region-blocked streaming services like Netflix and Hulu.